Daniel-2048/Internation-A-Level-Notes/README.md

 It is a personal project to store the Markdown of Notes I created while studying the Internation A-Level, aims to share these Notes with my friends and all of you.

-The files will continue updating until I finish my study。
+The files will be continually updating until I finish my study。

 ## 关于本项目